Siege of Danzig (1813)

-Background

-The Treaty of Tilsit of 1807 had made the city a Free City nominally under Prussian control.
+The Treaty of Tilsit of 1807 had made Danzig a Free City nominally under Prussian control.
 It was sited at the mouth of the River Vistula and along the coast of the Baltic Sea and then had 60,000 inhabitants.
 It was also a major supply depot for Napoleon's force, with large quantities of food, munitions, forage, weapons, clothing and ammunition, and needed to be held by his forces to keep the Prussians neutral and avoid them defecting to the coalition (as they later did).
 He was also attempting to re-group an army in his rear in order to confront the Coalition, and so needed to guard the line of the Vistula by garrisoning Danzig, Thorn and Warsaw.